Tributes to the Beatles

-The Beatles were originally a quartet, but only two of the members remain.
-John Lennon was murdered in December 1980, and George Harrison succumbed to lung cancer in 2001.
-There have been numerous tributes to both of them.
+The Beatles were originally a quartet, but only Paul McCartney and Ringo Starr remain.

+John Lennon was murdered in December 1980 and George Harrison died of lung cancer in 2001.
+There have been numerous tributes to both.

 The Beatles

 During the mid 1960s, Beatlemania was an unprecedented global phenomenon, and two songs devoted to them reached the charts: "We Love You Beatles" by The Carefrees (#39) and "A Letter to the Beatles" by The Four Preps (#85).

 Over the years, many other songs mention the group in their lyrics: